 Measure Details Early Disclosure of General Meeting of Shareholders notice We send notice around one week before the stipulated day by mail.
-Prior to that, the whole notice is disclosed on our website Scheduling to avoid days when many other companies hold their shareholders' meetings We schedule the shareholder's meetings to avoid days wher many other companies hold their shareholders' meetings Electronic voting system Shareholders can exercise their voting rights via an online voting site Participating in an electronic voting platform We join electronic voting platform provided by Investor Communications Japan (ICJ) English version of convocation notice (summary) We publish English version of convocation notice on ou website, online voting site and voting platform.
+Prior to that, the whole notice is disclosed on our website companies hold their shareholders' meetings many other companies hold their shareholders' meetings We schedule the shareholder's meetings to avoid days when many other companies hold their shareholders' meetings Shareholders can exercise their voting rights via an online voting site Participating in an electronic voting platform We join electronic voting platform provided by Investor Communications Japan (ICJ) convocation notice website, online voting site a We publish English version of convocation notice on our website, online voting site and voting platform.
 Business reports are also published in English Others Shareholders can see the notice with their smartphone.
-Ir addition, to encourage the participation of more shareholders in the General Meeting of Shareholders, we offer sign language interpretation as well as hearing loop The video of the meeting is available to anyone on demand or our website with sign language interpretation
+In addition, to encourage the participation of more shareholders in the General Meeting of Shareholders, we offer sign language interpretation as well as hearing loop.
+The video of the meeting is available to anyone on demand on our website with sign language interpretation.